 ON THE STREETS [PEDESTRIAN]

-- If your looking out for someone like a child or your significant other, always stay behind them so you can get a good view of any threats or dangers.
-This will also give you valuable seconds.
+- If you’re looking out for someone like a child or your significant other, always stay behind them so you can view of any threats or dangers before they happen.

 - Never use your phone in a situation where you should be alert, looking up.